pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

    - `id_ed25519`: This is your private key.
    - `id_ed25519.pub`: This is your public key.

-4. **Set a Passphrase (Optional)**: You can choose to set a passphrase for added security when using your private key.
-This passphrase is separate from your GitHub password.

 #### 2. Start the SSH Agent